Explore Oracle and Southern Pinal County

 Oracle Ridge Hiking Trail

 This trail follows one of the earliest known routes to the top of Mt.
 Lemmon.
-Second, it is believed to be the trail that John and Sara Lemmon followed, in the early 1880s, on their trip to the summit of the mountain which was later named in Sara’s honor.
+It is believed to be the trail that John and Sara Lemmon followed, in the early 1880s, on their trip to the summit of the mountain which was later named in Sara’s honor.
 This trail is reportedly where biologist Lemmon saw his first Arizona pine.
 Actually a subspecies or variety of ponderosa pine, this was the first of roughly 100 plant species and subspecies Lemmon cataloged in the state’s southern mountains.
-National Forest Serice.
+This area is managed by the National Forest Serice.

 Serve as a center for research, outreach, teaching and life-long learning about Earth, its living systems, and its place in the universe.
 Hwy 77 (Oracle Rd).